bigjonroberts/140hourmovie/josiah.md

 ---
 layout: page
 title: About Josiah
-description: Help This Man Entertain You, Help Himself, and Help Charities
+description: Help This Man Entertain You, Help Charities, and Help Himself
 sitemap:
     priority: 0.7
     lastmod: 2018-09-04